abhaysrivastav/abhaysrivastav.github.io/blogs/ml/visual-search-system.md

 10. Contrastive Loss — [Dimensionality Reduction by Learning an Invariant Mapping](https://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf) (Hadsell et al., 2006)
 11. ANNOY (Spotify) — [GitHub: spotify/annoy](https://github.com/spotify/annoy)

----

-*This blog is based on Chapter 2 of "Machine Learning System Design Interview" by Ali Aminian & Alex Xu.
-Highly recommended if you're preparing for ML system design interviews.*

----

-*If you found this useful, feel free to star the repo or connect with me on LinkedIn!*